-On May 2, 2019, the Financial Oversight and Management Board for Puerto Rico ("FOMB"), as a representative of the Commonwealth and other debtor entities in the Puerto Rico bankruptcy, filed an adversary complaint in U.S. District Court for the District of Puerto Rico against Bank of America and numerous other financial institutions that served as underwriters on 17 bond issuances by the Commonwealth of Puerto Rico and its instrumentalities in the years leading up to the bankruptcy.
+On May 2, 2019, the Financial Oversight and Management Board for Puerto Rico ("FOMB"), as a representative of the Commonwealth and other debtor entities in the Puerto Rico bankruptcy, filed an adversary complaint in U.S. District Court for the District of Puerto Rico against Bank of

+America and numerous other financial institutions that served as underwriters on 17 bond issuances by the Commonwealth of Puerto Rico and its instrumentalities in the years leading up to the bankruptcy.
 The FOMB asserts claims against the underwriters for: (i) aiding and abetting breaches of fiduciary duty on the theory that the bonds deepened the Commonwealth's insolvency and violated Puerto Rico's constitutional debt limits, (ii) rescission of transfer under Puerto Rico and Federal Bankruptcy laws on the theory that the underwriters received fees in connection with the bonds without delivering any value to the Commonwealth because the bonds only increased the Commonwealth's insolvency, (iii) unjust enrichment based on the fees the underwriters received in connection with the bonds, and (iv) breach of the underwriting agreements by insufficiently disclosing in the offering documents the compensation the underwriters received and potential conflicts of interest.
 The complaint also alleges that certain underwriters entered into interest rate swap agreements with the Commonwealth and asserts claims related to those swap agreements for (i) aiding and abetting breaches of fiduciary duty on the theory that the swap counterparties encouraged the Commonwealth to pass legislation allowing the swaps and then encouraged the Commonwealth to enter into the swaps in connection with bonds they underwrote, and (ii) unjust enrichment based on termination fees the swap counterparties received.

-In addition, MBIA Insurance Corporation and National Public Finance Guarantee Corporation have brought lawsuits in a local court in Puerto Rico against Merrill Lynch and certain affiliates and 8 other underwriters for one or more bonds issued from 2001 to 2007 by the Commonwealth of Puerto Rico and its agencies.
+In addition, Ambac Assurance Corporation ("AMBAC"), Financial Guaranty Insurance Company ("FGIC") and National Public Finance Guarantee Corporation have brought lawsuits in a local court in Puerto Rico against Merrill Lynch and certain affiliates and 8 other underwriters for one or more bonds issued from 2001 to 2007 by the Commonwealth of Puerto Rico and its agencies.
 The plaintiffs allege that they were induced to insure the bonds based upon defendants assurances that they had reasonably investigated the statements in the Official Statements and that the underwriters had a reasonable basis for believing that the statements were true and complete.
 The complaint is based on 2 equitable doctrines of Puerto Rican law: Doctrina de Actos Propious (i.e., "doctrine of own acts," which protects a third party who relies in good faith on the veracity of manifestations or actions of another); and Unilateral Declaration of Will (i.e., the creation of an obligation through a unilateral act in the form of a concrete promise on which others are intended to rely).
+On July 9, 2021, the FGIC complaint was dismissed with prejudice.
+On July 30, 2021, the AMBAC complaint was also dismissed.